How does Exodus make money?

 - All assets remain in your control:

-When exchanging assets on a traditional exchange your assets are exposed to a counterparty risk.
+When exchanging assets on a traditional exchange your assets are exposed to counterparty risk.
 In Exodus your assets are sent directly from your wallet and delivered directly back to your wallet - this structure gives you greater control.

 Exodus values user privacy and has no accounts and does not associate any personal data to your financial transactions.

-- Speed and Convenience:
+- Speed and convenience:

 Exchanging assets on a traditional exchange require users to send the assets to the exchange and wait for confirmations.
 Customers then must post orders on the exchange and have those orders filled.
 Finally, if a customer wants assets moved, they initiate a withdrawal from the exchange and must await verification from the exchange.
 These three steps are a manual process.
 Exodus' exchange API providers automatically handle all of this work behind the scenes.